Abed-Al/Capstone/README.md

 ## The aim of this project:

-Analysed the content of the E-Commerce database that contains the purchases made by more than 4000 customers over a period of one year.
+Analysed the content of the E-Commerce database that contains the purchases made by more than 4000 customers over one year.
-I tried to find answers to questions that usually come from the companies, such as:
-Which customers are more important for the company.
-Which customers can be lost.
+The aim was to find out which customers would fit into different categories (Vip, Loyal, Middle, At Risk) in terms of who was most important for the company
-What kind of customers groups the company have (Vip, Loyal, Middle, At Risk) Also, find answer for some question like:
+Also, find answer for some question like:
     - Best buyers to  follow up with them and send them offers?
     - Best spent customers?